 Karaikal Beach, Pondicherry

-One of the best beaches for swimming in India, Karaikal beach in Pondicherry is a heavenly site where you can spend some memorable moments.
-Family vacationers and adventure lovers can partake in a number of activities such as boating, canoeing, kayaking, beach volleyball and so on.
-Visit the beach for savoring wonderful views of sunrise.
+One of the best beaches for swimming in India, Karaikal Beach in Pondicherry is a heavenly site where you can spend some memorable moments.
+Family vacationers and adventure lovers can partake in a number of activities such as boating, canoeing, kayaking, beach volleyball, and so on.
+Visit the beach for savoring wonderful views of the sunrise.
 If you love peace, this is the place to be.

 Famous for: Mesmerizing Sunrise; Beach activities

 With its never-ending patch of greenery, golden sands, and clean azure waters, Mypadu Beach is one of the main attractions in Andhra Pradesh.
 The beach derives its name from Mypadu, a fishing village in Nellore.
 This is an ideal place to relax and completely rejuvenate yourself.
 Enjoy a refreshing dip in sea waters, which changes its colors as per the rays of the sun.

 Lie down on the clean golden-colored sands of Mypadu Beach and enjoy sunbathing.
 This scenic beach is around 25 km away from the city of Nellore.
 Close to the beach are small eateries that serve lip-smacking food.
 The beach receives decent footfall during the weekends.
 Cruises are also offered to tourists by the state tourism department.

 Famous for: Relaxed atmosphere, Green surroundings